East Village, Manhattan: Early development

-The area that is today known as the East Village was originally occupied by the Lenape Native Americans.
+The area that is today known as the East Village was originally occupied by the Lenape Native people.
 The Lenape relocated during different seasons, moving toward the shore to fish during the summers, and moving inland to hunt and grow crops during the fall and winter.
-Manhattan was purchased in 1626 by Peter Minuit of the Dutch West India Company, who served as director-general of New Netherland.
+Manhattan was purchased in 1626 by the Dutch West India Company’s Peter Minuit, director-general of New Netherland.

-The population of the Dutch colony of New Amsterdam was located primarily below the current Fulton Street, while north of it were a number of small plantations and large farms that were then called bouwerij (anglicized to "boweries"; boerderij).
+Most New Amsterdam colonists lived primarily below present-day Fulton Street, whereas north of it were a number of farms called bouwerij (anglicized to "boweries"; boerderij).
 Around these farms were a number of enclaves of free or "half-free" Africans, which served as a buffer between the Dutch and the Native Americans.
 One of the largest of these was located along the modern Bowery between Prince Street and Astor Place, as well as the "only separate enclave" of this type within Manhattan.
-These black farmers were some of the earliest settlers of the area.
+These Black farmers were some of the area’s earliest settlers.

 There were several "boweries" within what is now the East Village.
 Bowery no. 2 passed through several inhabitants, before the eastern half of the land was subdivided and given to Harmen Smeeman in 1647.
 Peter Stuyvesant, the director-general of New Netherland, owned adjacent bowery no. 1 and bought bowery no. 2 in 1656 for his farm.
 Stuyvesant's manor, also called Bowery, was near what is now 10th Street between Second and Third Avenues.
 Though the manor burned down in the 1770s, his family held onto the land for over seven generations, until a descendant began selling off parcels in the early 19th century.